 The first version of the course, offered to FDA/NIH staff in January 2009, has been revised and improved for 2010, with integrated case studies, improved web facilities, and new and returning expert lecturers from within and outside of FDA/NIH.
 Persons who took last year's course may well want to sign up for the 2010 version, as there will be new content and a revised approach to presenting it.

-Attendees will be encouraged to take a self-administered, open-book, confidential web-based online examination at the end of the course, to qualify for a certificate from OOPD/ORDR.
+Attendees will be encouraged to take the self-administered, open-book, confidential web-based online examination at the end of the course, to qualify for a certificate from OOPD.

-For further questions, contact the
+If you have further questions, or problems registering, contact the

-The Science of Small Clinical Trials (small-trials.keenminds.org) / October 2011
+The Science of Small Clinical Trials (small-trials.keenminds.org) / January 2010